openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 release.

-When you have a chain Gerrit helps you by listing all the commit titles in the 'Related Changes' column on the upright corner of the Gerrit UI.
+When you have a chain Gerrit helps you by listing all the commit titles in the 'Related Changes' column on the top right corner of the Gerrit UI.
 The titles are also links which help you navigate between the changes to review them when you upload a new version.

 How to Handle Chains?
 ---------------------